The Best Pumpkin Carving Tools And Halloween Yard Decorations For Scaring Trick-Or-Treaters

-There’s more to Halloween than just winning people’s approval with a clever costume that nobody else is wearing.
-There’s also winning people’s approval with scary haunted houses, terrifying front-yard decorations, and intricately detailed Jack O’Lanterns.
-And to help you do that, we rounded up 12 pieces of fright-night gear including a slime-shooting blaster, a beer tap for your pumpkin, and the freakiest pickled heads the kids will ever run away from.
+There’s more to Halloween than just winning people’s approval with a clever Halloween costume that nobody else is wearing.
+There’s also winning people’s approval with scary haunted houses, terrifying Halloween yard decorations, and intricately detailed Jack O’Lanterns.
+And to help you do that, we rounded up the best Halloween gear including pumpkin carving tools, a slime-shooting blaster, a beer tap for your pumpkin, and the freakiest pickled heads the kids will ever run away from.